 10. Aprilaire 500 Whole House Compact Furnace Humidifier

-The Aprilaire Model 500 is an ideal whole house humidifier for small and medium-sized homes.
+The Aprilaire Model 500 is an ideal whole house humidifier for small and medium-sized rooms.
 As a result of the consolidation of Models 500M and 500A, AM 500 is identical to the 500A except that it doesn’t include a second water panel or DVD video.

 It is a flow-through model meaning that water flows through the water panel and out of a drain.
 It’s also a bypass humidifier meaning that it depends on your home’s heating system.
 The bypass damper is clearly labeled for summer and winter demands.